Laser Marking Systems / Laser Markers

 Heat-sensitive materials that a UV laser can mark are:

-Advantages of UV Laser
+Advantages of UV Laser Engraver

 High Absorption Rate

 A UV laser has a 355 nm laser with an incredibly high absorption rate.
-Meaning that even with materials that have high melting points, like glass or metal, the UV laser can still mark them without using high power.
+This means that even with materials that have high melting points, like glass or metal, the UV laser can still mark them without using high power.
 Additionally, since the absorption rate is so high, the laser does not damage the material.

 Benefits of Fibre Laser